He was only two years old.

 Even a beginner Bible student can grab hold of a verse.

-Indeed, I want to encourage you to get a verse, write it down, memorized it, and think on it all day long.
+Indeed, I want to encourage you to get a verse, write it down, memorized it, and think about it all day long.

 The truth will give you peace, hope, and encouragement no matter what is going on around you!

 Here are three of my favorite verses right now:

 “I am standing in absolute stillness, silent before the one I love,